klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

       <Button
         onClick={async () => {
           // Create a new game
-          // This is similar to calling an API service in Angular const game = await api.games.create();
+          const game = await api.games.create();
           // Navigate to the game page
-          // This is similar to navigating in Angular router.push(`/game/${game.id}`);
+          router.push(`/game/${game.id}`);
         }}
       >